 Source: adapted from World Bank, Logistics Performance Index.
 Memedovic, O., L. Ojala, J-P Rodrigue and T. Naula (2008) “Fuelling the Global Value Chains: What Role for Logistics Capabilities?”, International Journal of Technological Learning, Innovation and Development, Vol. 1, No. 3, pp. 353-374.

-The LPI is a composite index based on proxy measures for transport and information infrastructure, supply chain management (SCM) and trade facilitation capabilities, which are calculated based on a world survey of international freight forwarders and express carriers.
-The LPI is based on six underlying factors of logistics performance: (1) efficiency of the clearance process by customs and other border agencies; (2) quality of transport and information technology infrastructure for logistics; (3) ease and affordability of arranging international shipments; (4) competence and quality of logistics services; (5) ability to track and trace international shipments; and (6) timeliness of shipments in reaching destination.
-LPI values range from 1 (worst) to 5 (best) and show that building the capacity to connect firms, suppliers and consumers, is a key in a context where predictability and reliability are becoming as important than costs in sourcing decisions.
-A value of less than 3.0 usually reflects an array of problems within a nation’s freight distribution system causing undue delays and additional costs.
+The LPI is a composite index based on proxy measures for transport and information infrastructure, supply chain management (SCM), and trade facilitation capabilities, which are calculated based on a world survey of international freight forwarders and express carriers.
+The LPI is based on six underlying factors of logistics performance: (1) efficiency of the clearance process by customs and other border agencies; (2) quality of transport and information technology infrastructure for logistics; (3) ease and affordability of arranging international shipments; (4) competence and quality of logistics services; (5) ability to track and trace international shipments; and (6) timeliness of shipments in reaching a destination.
+LPI values range from 1 (worst) to 5 (best) and show that building the capacity to connect firms, suppliers, and consumers, is a key in a context where predictability and reliability are becoming as important as costs in sourcing decisions.
+A value of less than 3.0 usually reflects an array of problems within a nation’s freight distribution system, causing undue delays and additional costs.
 For instance, a difference of one point lower in the LPI is related to two to four additional days of port hinterland access and a 25% higher physical inspection rate at customs.

 At the global level, some divergence of the LPI is observed.
 While the average LPI value has barely changed between 2010 and 2016, its standard deviation has increased.
 This implies more pronounced national differences in logistic performance.
-It is mostly the outcome of the unequal diffusion of transport infrastructures and services, a process favored by the growing presence of global freight carriers, such as maritime shipping companies, global terminal operators, air freight and even third party logistics providers.
+It is mostly the outcome of the unequal diffusion of transport infrastructures and services, a process favored by the growing presence of global freight carriers, such as maritime shipping companies, global terminal operators, air freight, and even third-party logistics providers.
 These providers structure their networks and allocate their assets to maximize their revenue.
 High-income economies lead in logistics performances, but many developing economies are showing gradual and continuous improvements.
-They benefit from economies of scale and scope, innovation and technological change in logistics services.
+They benefit from economies of scale and scope, innovation, and technological change in logistics services.
 Still, reforms and investments in the logistics sector are difficult to implement even if supply chain performance is a readily acknowledged factor of economic development.